Research Topics

 Read the summary

 Debris from rivers is a major contaminant in the San Diego coastal areas.
-The project team is conducting fieldwork, laboratory, and modeling works in the San Diego River watershed to quantify and identify the source of marine debris.
-I supervise three undergraduate students and leading a fieldwork module in the project.
+We conduct field and lab works to model the “trash-balance” model in the San Diego River watershed – to quantify and identify the sources and the destinations of debris.
+I supervised three undergraduate students and led fieldwork in the project.

 PI: Dr. H. McMillan, Dr. Trent Biggs, Funded by NOAA